-Before such a performance analysis can be completed, it is advisable to determine what the basic data requirements are to successfully apply the performance analysis techniques.
+Before the performance analysis could be completed, it was advised to determine what the basic data requirements were to successfully apply the performance analysis techniques.
 The following aspects of the data had to be tested to determine whether the plant data was sufficient for conducting the plant performance analysis:

 - Missing data characterisation

 - Dirty data characterisation

 - Data reconciliation

 - Minimum data set sixes

-Sufficient representation.
+- Sufficient representation

 Each of these aspects could be tested using various statistical techniques.
 For a detailed explanation of how these tests work and why they are important, the reader is referred to Volume III.
 Unfortunately, the tests concluded that the available data was not sufficient for conducting proper statistical plant performance analysis.
-Volume III needs to be consulted should similar analyses related to plant performance be considered.
+Volume III needs to be consulted should similar plant performance related analyses be considered.